ansible-middleware/instruqt/tracks/a4mw-eap-sso/05-a4mw-eap-sso-collections/assignment.md

 4. When the execution is successfully completed, on the window top bar, locate and click the **JBCS-mcm** tab, and click the ↻ 'refresh' button on the right side of the top bar
 5. The page should show **mod_cluster/1.3.16.Final-10** in the heading.
 This means JBCS is operational; if it does not, try to click the ↻ 'refresh' button on the right side of the top bar
 6. In page content, you should read in **Node sso1 (ajp://a.b.c.d:8009):** and **Node sso2 (ajp://a.b.c.d:8009):**.
 This means SSO is operational, and attached to JBCS modcluster (reverse proxy) facility.
-7. On the window top bar, locate and click the **SSO-console** tab, and click the ↻ 'refresh' button on the right side of the top bar
+7. On the window top bar, locate and click the **SSO-console** tab, which will open in a new window because Single Sign-On refuses to be opened in an html frame for security reasons.
 8. You should be presented with the SSO frontpage
+9. Click the 'Administration console' link on the left box
+10. Login with username `admin` and password `redhat1!but12long` (as we set in the SSO group_vars file).
+You're welcome to navigate the service.